Designate a playing space in which your group is permitted to walk.

 Announce that either command can be issued at any time, even a split second after the other.
 Clearly, the general idea is to challenge the group to respond to both commands as quickly as possible.

-Continue play for a few minutes, then stop, or try something new (see Variations tab.)
+Continue play for a few minutes, then stop, or try something new (see the Variations tab.)

 Practical Leadership Tips